Sustainability, flexibility and AI are the keywords for the 2021 innovations in the electronic industry.

 Technology is evolving at a crazy pace and, considering the innovations we see every day, there is no doubt that the future ahead of us will be quite disruptive, to say at least!

-The key trends that will dictate the course of the electronics market over the next 5 years, as well as impacting on the lives of innovators and startups trying to create their prototypes, are: multi-function devices, IoT, energy-efficient products, giant screens, and personal assistants.
+The key trends that will dictate the course of the electronics market over the next 5 years, as well as impacting on the lives of innovators and startups trying to create their prototypes, are: multi-function devices, IoT, energy-efficient products, flexible screens, and personal assistants.

 One device, multiple functions

 The gadgets of the future will be multifunctional and all-in-one.
 TVs will also become digital photo frames.
 Fridges will also be used to write shopping lists.
 The products and technological innovations of the future will not only make our lives simpler, but will also be minimalist in form and essence.